GeoscienceAustralia/digitalearthau/README.md

 ### Creating a DEA-configured Data Cube

-DEA has its own metadata types, so you must initialise using the config in this repository rather that `datacube system init`.
+DEA has its own metadata types, so you must initialise using the config in this repository rather than `datacube system init`.
 A command is available to do this:

     dea-system init